advanced-empirical-finance/course_environment_AEF/Readme.md

 1. Install [R (Version 4.3.2)](https://cran.r-project.org/) and [RStudio Desktop.](https://posit.co/download/rstudio-desktop/)

 2. Install the newest version of [Quarto](https://quarto.org/docs/download/).
+3. If you have not used Git (Version control) before, [follow these steps](https://happygitwithr.com/github-acct) to get ready to clone repositories from Github.
+You need to [register a GitHub account](https://happygitwithr.com/github-acct), [install Git](https://happygitwithr.com/install-git), and [configure Git](https://happygitwithr.com/hello-git) before proceeding.

-3. Open the terminal in RStudio.
+4. Open the terminal in RStudio.
 The terminal is in the tab next to the R console pane in RStudio.
 Install/Update `TinyTeX`, a lightweight, cross-platform, portable, and easy-to-maintain LaTeX distribution by typing the command

           quarto install tool tinytex